 In their evaluation of the federal SRSA and RLIS programs, Farmer, Leung, and Banks (2006) examined the extent to which the two subprograms of the REAP legislative initiative impacted the educational outcomes of rural schools nationwide.
-Their findings highlighted that “schools eligible to participate in REAP make up only a segment of rural schools in America, those are among the most challenged by the demands of No Child Left Behind” and “this segment of rural schools served nearly 4.5 rural children, or almost 10% of America’s school age population,” (Farmer et al., 2006).
+Their findings highlighted that “schools eligible to participate in REAP make up only a segment of rural schools in America, those are among the most challenged by the demands of No Child Left Behind” and “this segment of rural schools served nearly 4.5 rural children, or almost 10% of America’s school age population,” (Farmer et al., 2006, p. #).
 Within the subgroup of SRSA sample used for their study, Farmer and his colleagues reported 78% of these schools meeting the 95% level of participation for total populations and subpopulations while meeting their preset proficiency rate as well.
 In the RLIS sample, only 65.2% made their preset Annual Yearly Progress (AYP) goals and these districts and their respective schools served populations with greater numbers of students of color, greater numbers of students from low-income families, and had higher student-teacher ratios as compared to the SRSA populations.
 The authors referenced previous researchers who looked at the importance of recognizing the regional differences among rural schools and their communities and how diversity, socio economics, past political and economic inequities, and geography play out in the level of federal and state funding needed for rural schools to support all students’ academic achievement and future aspirations (Jimerson, 2004; Johnson & Strange, 2004; Sherwood, 2000 as cited in Farmer 2006).

 The regional differences inherent in the rural schools and districts in the United States, as noted above, often play out in the contentious debates around school consolidation movements (Bard, Gardener, & Wieland, 2005).
-The statewide movements to consolidate small schools and districts into larger countywide districts for “economies of scale” purposes have been promoted especially in the South and Southwestern regions where “declining enrollments and budget constraints” cause “state policy makers and reformers (to) continue to debate and even promote issues of school consolidation,” (Bard et al., 2005).
+The statewide movements to consolidate small schools and districts into larger countywide districts for economies of scale purposes have been promoted especially in the South and Southwestern regions where declining enrollments and budget constraints cause “state policy makers and reformers (to) continue to debate and even promote issues of school consolidation,” (Bard et al., 2005, p. #)).
 Consolidation proponents and reformers continue to scrutinize rural schools and districts for their inability to meet NCLB standardized testing and highly qualified teacher requirements, their relatively high cost of operation, and their lack of broader curriculum offerings to students (Bard et al., 2005).
-However, evidence that school consolidation reduces expenditures and improves student academic achievement has not been documented (Bard et al., 2005).
-In contrast, though, data in support of the short term benefits of maintaining small schools in rural districts includes evidence of “higher numbers of students involved in extracurricular activities, higher numbers of students taking academic courses, more attention by teachers due to lower pupil teacher ratio, and students who had close connection to their communities,” (Bard et al., 2005).
+However, evidence that school consolidation reduces expenditures and improves student academic achievement has not been documented.
+In contrast, though, data in support of the short term benefits of maintaining small schools in rural districts includes evidence of “higher numbers of students involved in extracurricular activities, higher numbers of students taking academic courses, more attention by teachers due to lower pupil teacher ratio, and students who had close connection to their communities,” (Bard et al., 2005, p. #).
 According to Bard and his colleagues, these short term benefits lead to long term investments in both rural communities and society as a whole: higher percentages of high school graduates reduces the negative long-term economic impact equated with high school drop-out rates which include higher incarceration rates, higher use of social welfare services, and higher use of unemployment resources.
 Therefore, “small schools help increase the number of economically productive adults and cut government costs,” (The Rural School and Community Trust, 2004 as cited in Bard et al., 2005).
 Thus school consolidation movements based on “economies of scale” are incongruous with research supporting smaller school size, smaller class size, challenging curriculum, and more highly qualified teachers as key to student achievement for the vulnerable rural student populations especially those in the South and Southwest (Bard et al., 2005).